Technicali/cqrs-commands/README.md

 ## Quick start

 Basically, using cqrs-commands is easy.
-All you need to do is to add a reference to it within your application:
+On the server-side all you need to do is to add a reference to it within your application, and register the commands you want to provide:

 ### On Node.js